Tejaswi-06/Student-Depression-Analysis-Dashboard/README.md

 # 🎓 Student Depression Analysis Dashboard

 ## 📌 Problem Statement
 Student mental health is a growing concern.
 Factors like academic pressure, lack of sleep, and financial stress can negatively impact students' well-being.
-There is a need to analyze these factors to identify patterns and support better decision-making.
+This project analyzes these factors to identify patterns and support better decision-making.

 ## 🎯 Objective
-To analyze student depression levels using Tableau and identify key factors affecting mental health such as sleep duration, study hours, academic pressure, and financial stress.
+To analyze student depression levels and identify key influencing factors using SQL and Tableau.

+## 🛠 Tools Used
+- SQL (Data extraction & preparation using SSMS)
+- Tableau (Data visualization)
+- CSV Dataset

 ## 📊 Key Insights
 - Students with less sleep tend to have higher stress levels